melahn/archive-extract/README.md

 This project contains code that extracts a tgz archive, checks for this vulnerabilty and throws an exception when found.

-To try it out, cd to the *target* directory and run this command.
+To try it out, run this command.

     java -jar target/test-zip-1.0.0-SNAPSHOT.jar src/test/resources/test-chart-file-with-zip-slip-vulnerability.tgz